Donate

 Housing Benefit (England, Scotland and Wales) - How much Housing Benefit will I get?

-Housing Benefit is money to help you with your housing costs if you are on a low income.
-Housing Benefit is being replaced by Universal Credit.
+Housing Benefit is money to help certain groups with housing costs if they are on a low income.
+It can help with rent, some service charges and also with rates.

 How much Housing Benefit will I get?